Karolina Gočeva: 2003–2007: Znaeš Kolku Vredam, Vo Zaborav and ESC 2007

 Gočeva performing the song "Mojot svet", Macedonia's entry at the Eurovision Song Contest 2007 in Helsinki.

-In March 2003, Gočeva released her third studio album Znaeš Kolku Vredam (You Know What I'm Worth).
-She released music videos for her songs "Hipokrit" (Hypocrite), "Ljubov pod oblacite" (Love under the clouds), and "Sreščemo se opet" (We will meet again).
+In March 2003, Gočeva released her third studio album Znaeš Kolku Vredam (lit.
+'You Know What I'm Worth').
+She released music videos for her songs "Hipokrit" (lit.
+'Hypocrite'), "Ljubov pod oblacite" (lit.
+'Love Under the Clouds'), and "Sreščemo se opet" (lit.
+'We Will Meet Again').
 After 2003, her career expanded to former Yugoslav countries Serbia, Montenegro, Bosnia and Herzegovina, Croatia, and Slovenia, where her albums started being released.
-To appeal to the wider audience from those countries, Gočeva recorded songs from her third album in Serbian.
-Her first Serbian language album and fifth overall was titled Kad zvezde nam se sklope... kao nekada (When Our Stars Align...
-Like Once Before); the title song became a success in both Serbia and North Macedonia.
+Wanting to appeal to the wider audience from those countries, Gočeva recorded songs from her third album in Serbian.
+Her first Serbian-language album and fifth overall was titled Kad zvezde nam se sklope... kao nekada (lit.
+'When Our Stars Align...
+Like Once Before'); the title song became a success in both Serbia and North Macedonia.
+In 2004, she appeared on the Pink TV show Novogodišnja Citymania, where she performed the song "Noć".

 In 2005, Gočeva participated once again in Herceg Novi at the Sunčane Skale festival.
-Her song "Ruža Ružica" (Red Rose) became an instant hit placing her 4th in the festival.
-She also released her new song "Se lažam sebe" (I'm lying to myself), written by Kaliopi.
-At the end of 2005, she released her fifth studio album titled Vo Zaborav in Macedonian (In Oblivion) and U Zaboravu in Serbian; the album included a total of nine new songs.
-The Serbian language version produced numerous singles which gained popularity in many former Yugoslav countries; these included "Teško srcu pada" (The Heart Feels Heavy) and "Gorka pilula" (A Bitter Pill) as well as "Kad mi nebo bude dom" (When the Sky Becomes My Home) and "Kao malo vode" (Like a Bit of Water) written by Zlatan Stipišić Džiboni and Vlatko Stefanovski.

-In 2006, Gočeva recorded a cover of the song "Radost za cel svet" (Joy to the Whole World) for the Christmas album Tanja i Prijatelite Vi Pejat Božikni Pesni (Tanja and Friends Sing Christmas Songs to You).
+Her song, "Ruža Ružica" (lit.
+'Red Rose') became an instant hit, placing her fourth in the festival.
+Gočeva also released her new song "Se lažam sebe" (lit.
+'I'm Lying to Myself'), written by Kaliopi.
+At the end of 2005, she released her fifth studio album titled Vo Zaborav in Macedonian (lit.
+'In Oblivion') and U Zaboravu in Serbian; the album included a total of nine new songs.
+The Serbian-language version produced numerous singles which gained popularity in many former Yugoslav countries; these included "Teško srcu pada" (lit.
+'The Heart Feels Heavy') and "Gorka pilula" (lit.
+'A Bitter Pill') as well as "Kad mi nebo bude dom" (lit.
+'When the Sky Becomes My Home') and "Kao malo vode" (lit.
+'Like a Bit of Water') written by Zlatan Stipišić Džiboni and Vlatko Stefanovski.
+In 2006, Gočeva recorded a cover of the song "Radost za cel svet" (lit.
+'Joy to the Whole World') for the Christmas album Tanja i Prijatelite Vi Pejat Božikni Pesni (lit.
+'Tanja and Friends Sing Christmas Songs for You').

 On 24 February 2007, Gočeva participated in, and won, the Skopje Fest competition, held at the Universal Hall in Skopje, with the song "Mojot svet" written by Grigor Koprov and composed by Ognen Nedelkovski.
-Musically, "Mojot svet" is a power ballad that eulogizes the power of music to "transcend religion and borders".
+"Mojot svet" is a power ballad that emphasises the power of music to "transcend religion and borders".
 Gočeva obtained a total of 144 points with a maximum of twelve points from every voting district, procuring her a landslide victory.
 With this feat, she became the first artist to represent Macedonia twice at the Eurovision Song Contest.
 She competed in the semi-final in Helsinki, Finland on 10 May 2007, performing at number 18.
 She qualified for the final and performed in the sixth slot on 12 May 2007, where she placed fourteenth in a field of 24 contestants with a score of 73 points.